ARCHER2-HPC/archer2-docs/docs/research-software/mitgcm.md

     cp -p ../build_ad/mitgcmuv_ad .

 To run the model, change the name of the executable in the Slurm submission script; everything else should be the same as in the forward case.
 As above, at the end of the run you should have a set of `STDOUT.*` files that you can examine for any obvious problems.

+#### Other compile options

+If taf compilation fails with an error like "failed to convert GOTPCREL relocation; relink with --no-relax" then try recompiling with the gnu compiler.
+This requires:
+1. Use of the dev_linux_amd64_gfortran_archer2 options file **COMING**
+2. Add "module load PrgEnv-gnu" to the compilation commands *before* the other module loads